- Alyssa Dweck, MD, FACOG, board-certified OB/GYN at the Mount Kisco Medical Group

 - Gunvor Ekman-Ordeberg, MD, PhD, OB/GYN and co-founder of DeoDoc Intimate Skincare

 - Michael Krychman, MDCM, board-certified OB/GYN and chief medical officer at HerMD

 - Sophia Yen, MD, MPH, co-founder and CEO of Pandia Health

-So if you're frequently seasick from your crimson tide (or, ahem, nauseous during your period), Dr. Yen breaks down what's going on, what to do about it, and when to be concerned.
+If you're frequently seasick from your crimson tide (ahem, nauseous during your period), Dr. Yen and three other OB/GYNs break down what's going on, what to do about it, and when to be concerned.

 Why you might feel nauseous during your period

 Unfortunately, there isn't a one-size-fits-all answer to menstrual nausea causes because everyone is different.
 Out-of-the-ordinary menstrual cycle symptoms usually fall under the umbrella of dysmenorrhea, the term for abnormally painful periods, according to the Cleveland Clinic.
 Where it gets tricky is that while nausea is considered to be an out-of-the-ordinary period symptom, dysmenorrhea can be caused by other more serious disorders.

 Dr. Yen says that most people who experience nausea on their period have prostaglandins to thank.
 Essentially, prostaglandins are hormone-like chemicals that initiate contractions which can, in turn, cause pain that people know as "cramps."

 “Before menstruation begins, the inner lining of the uterus starts to make prostaglandins,” says OB/GYN Gunvor Ekman-Ordeberg, co-founder of DeoDoc Intimate Skincare.
 “When the inner lining breaks down during menstruation, prostaglandins are released and cause an inflammatory process as well as uterus contraction and painful cramps.”